 The focus on health, wellbeing and resilience combined with a commitment to collaborative working is central to all of TDC’s community development work across Brighton & Hove, Sussex and beyond.
-This includes the facilitation of Clinical Commissioning Group (CCG) Staff Seminars in Brighton and Hove and High Weald Lewes and Havens.
-This provides extensive opportunities for TDC and the CCGs to link, reflect and plan together in offering services and support that take account of the diverse communities across Brighton and Hove
+Our health work includes a BME mental health and wellbeing project, a role promoting the take up of GP health checks, a Department of Health volunteering project and the facilitation of Clinical Commissioning Group (CCG) Staff Seminars in High Weald Lewes and Havens.
+These provide extensive opportunities for TDC, CCG and other health services to link, reflect and plan together in offering services and support that take account of the diverse communities across Brighton and Hove

 To see an in depth report on Health and Wellbeing in the local area please go to Tarner Health & Wellbeing Study